Evaluating and preparing the jawbone for dental implant placement.

 to the point where if they are extracted there may be an inadequate quantity of bone in which to place an implant.

-In some cases, the bone deficiency may be due to a previous surgical procedure such as a difficult tooth extraction or the removal of a cyst or tumor.
+In some cases, the bone deficiency that’s identified may be due to a previous surgical procedure (like a difficult tooth extraction or the removal of a cyst or tumor) that has resulted in the removal of a significant volume of bone.
+Traumatic injury to the jawbone may also result in a deficit of bone tissue in the region of the proposed surgical site.

-The dentist must search for evidence of pathology within the jawbone (including tumors and cysts).
+The dentist must search for evidence of pathology within the jawbone, such as tumors and cysts.

 Additionally, impacted teeth and tooth root fragments (remnants of past extractions) need to be identified and removed as the dentist feels it’s needed.